Bucharest for Digital Nomads

 Tineretului Park

 Tineretului Park is a big park south of the city centre.
-During my second visit to Bucharest, when I was staying intentionally close by, I came here pretty much everyday to either walk, run, or just get outside and get some sun.
+During my second visit to Bucharest I was staying intentionally close by and I came here pretty much every day to either walk, run, or just get outside and get some sun.

 The most obvious running route here is to do laps of the lake, one circumference of which is 2.8km.
 It's got a wide path all the way around, shared by runners, cyclists, walkers, rollerbladers and electric scooters.
 Apart from one small corner that's home to a lot of birds that stay off the path unless some genius parents decide to take their kids to feed them, there are no real bottlenecks, so you can comfortably run in either direction.

-At the north-eastern tip of the lake you'll find a drinking fountain, with a few others dotted around the park.
+At the north-eastern tip of the lake you'll find a drinking fountain, with a few others dotted around.
 Even if you don't want to run, this is a great place for a lunchtime walk.
-There are hundreds of benches all over the park if you want to relax, or quite well hidden on top of a hill is a calisthenics area where you can come to do some pull-ups.
+There are hundreds of benches all over the park if you want to relax, and quite well hidden on top of a hill is a calisthenics area where you can come to do some pull-ups.

 The one obvious and expected deficiency in this park is the number of people that smoke, where they make every effort to annoy as many people that are exercising as possible.
 Given the size of the park, it isn't as bad as in some other parks in Eastern Europe.